KaijieZhang0831/TQIP-Trauma-Note-LLM-Extraction/README.md

 ## Contribution
-- Kaijie Zhang: I completed setting up the codebase and updated the pipeline to run the first end-to-end experiment.
-I also refactored the experiment logging and evaluation code.
-In addition, I proposed several follow-up improvements and am actively developing them.
+- Kaijie Zhang: I was responsible for the model inference pipeline, implementation, and experimental evaluation of the different test-time methods, excluding the filter optimization component.
+I also led all visualization work and created the poster, including the figures, result presentation, and overall visual layout.

-- Viv Somani:  I completed sections 1 and 2 of the report.
-I also assisted in setting up the codebase.
+- Viv Somani:  I created an improved scheme to perform initial regular expressions chunk filtering.
+In addition, I wrote the introduction and methods section -- and assisted in writing several other sections of this report.